 10. Sanitary Items

-Finding your prefered sanitary items is not always that easy in some countries and might end up costing you a lot more than normal as well.
-I’m yet to be brave enough to try it, but some many girls out there swear by menstrual cups.
+Female hygiene while travelling is not always as straight forward in each country you might be visiting.
+You might be faced with squatter loos without toilet paper or just not being able to buy your prefered products.
+I’m yet to be brave enough to try it, but so many girls out there swear by menstrual cups.
 They are not only far more environmentally friendly compared to pads and tampons, but they’re also better for your lady bits and can be left in all day, making it far more practical for countries like Asia where the toilets can be questionable, to say the least!
 There are a few brands out there so ask your friends and see if they have any recommendations.

 11. Mosquito repellant

 I literally get bitten as soon as there is anything bitey with wings around – they just love me!
 So insect repellent is something that’s an absolute must.
 Depending on where you’re travelling to, it can also be essential as some mosquitos carry some pretty nasty diseases.
 The most accessible deterrent is a mosquito spray but you can also get wristbands that have great reviews as well.

 No matter if you’re as pale as me or beautifully bronzed, always be safe in the sun!
 Even on cloudy days, the UV rays can hit you hard so when you’re out and about exploring places, it’s always best to slap some on and take it with you to top up.
 I’ve used Banana Boat sunscreens loads in Australia and find them to give good protection and to not be too greasy.
 If you’re going snorkelling or diving then be sure to use reef-safe sunscreen like Tropical Sands as they don’t contain the harsh chemicals that damage corals and sealife.

 13. Lip balm with SPF